Fort Augustus Abbey: Allegations of sexual, physical and emotional abuse

 In 2013, The Observer newspaper reported that Scottish police were investigating allegations that pupils had been subject to physical and sexual abuse while at the abbey school.
 A BBC Scotland Investigates programme, entitled Sins of Our Fathers, reported allegations that Fort Augustus Abbey was used as a "dumping ground" for clergy previously accused of abuse elsewhere.
 Some 50 former pupils spoke of their experiences.
 Many former pupils reported only good memories, but there were accounts of violence and sexual assault including rape by monks.
 The programme contains evidence against seven Fort Augustus monks; two headmasters have also been accused of covering up the abuse.
-The head of the Benedictines, Dom Richard Yeo, apologised to any victims.
-In particular, five men were raped or sexually abused by Father Aidan Duggan, an Australian monk who taught at Carlekemp Priory School in North Berwick and Fort Augustus Abbey between 1953 and 1974.
+The head of the Benedictines, Richard Yeo, apologised to any victims.
+In particular, five men were raped or sexually abused by Aidan Duggan, an Australian monk who taught at Carlekemp Priory School in North Berwick and Fort Augustus Abbey between 1953 and 1974.

-Father Denis "Chrysostom" Alexander repeatedly sexually abused a pupil.
+The priest Denis "Chrysostom" Alexander repeatedly sexually abused a pupil.
 Despite being told not to by Alexander, the pupil told his parents, who complained to the school, who did not inform police.
 Alexander was sent back to his native Australia, where he was eventually stripped of priestly faculties.
 The headmaster at the time refused to be interviewed for the BBC programme, but made a statement apologising to the victim and his family for Alexander's abuse.

 The NSPCC called for an independent investigation.

-In 2017, Fr.
-Denis Alexander was arrested in Sydney, Australia and faces an extradition for sexual and physical abuse he reportedly committed at Fort Augustus in the 1970s.
+In 2017, Denis Alexander was arrested in Sydney, Australia, and faces an extradition for sexual and physical abuse he reportedly committed at Fort Augustus in the 1970s.
 In 2013, the former headmaster issued an apology for abuse committed by Alexander.
 In 2019, the Australian government ruled that he could be extradited, though this has yet to receive final approval from the Federal Court of Australia.
 In June 2021, Alexander pleaded guilty to two charges of lewd, indecent and libidinous practices against two boys between 1973 and 1976.

-In May 2017, Fr.
-Michael "Benedict" Seed a former housemaster, headmaster and chemistry teacher at Fort Augustus, was found guilty of assaulting one formal pupil at the school during the 1970s and five other charges against him were found as not proven by a majority of the jury.
-Giving evidence to the Scottish Child Abuse Inquiry in July 2019 Seed was confronted about an admission he had made to Bishop Hugh Gilbert in 2013 about two indecent sexual relationships with minors at the school.
+In May 2017, the priest Michael "Benedict" Seed, a former housemaster, headmaster and chemistry teacher at Fort Augustus, was found guilty of assaulting one former pupil at the school during the 1970s and five other charges against him were found as not proven by a majority of the jury.
+Giving evidence to the Scottish Child Abuse Inquiry in July 2019, Seed was confronted about an admission he had made to Bishop Hugh Gilbert in 2013 about two indecent sexual relationships with minors at the school.
 Seed made no further comment on the matter.
-He retired as parish priest of the village of Brora in 2013 and died of Covid-19 in 2020.
+He retired as parish priest of the village of Brora in 2013 and died of COVID-19 in 2020.